 - Increase in vegetarian and vegan options: in line with our policy to reduce meat consumption by 10% (by weight – 2012 base) and in response to student demand, we have increased ranges of vegan and vegetarian options at all cafes and shops.

-- Fairtrade champion: UWE Bristol champions Fairtrade and has Fairtrade products at all its outlets including 100% Fairtrade coffee in its cafes, over 70 Fairtrade goods in The Students' Union shop and more.
-Our 2020 target of increasing sales by 25% has been met and we are reviewing this in 2016.
+- Fairtrade champion: UWE Bristol champions Fairtrade and has Fairtrade products at all its outlets including over 70% Fairtrade coffee in its cafes, over 70 Fairtrade goods in The Students' Union shop and more.
+Our 2020 target of increasing sales of £78,000 by 25% has been overtaken and now reaches over £1 million in terms of spending.
 Find out more about Fairtrade at UWE Bristol.

 - To provide healthy eating: established under the Food For Life accreditation, fruit is for sale at a cheaper price than the cheapest dessert at all our outlets.
 We also provide a healthy Meal Deal choice of fruit instead of a chocolate bar.
 In preparation of our food, we use below the Government target level for salt and are reducing sugar usage and intake under the national Sugar Smart programme.
 Finally we ensure positive placement of healthy products in our outlets and provide positive health messages and information for the University community.

 - Reducing use of artificial additives: we do not use any food additives in food prepared in our kitchens.

 - Reducing food waste: building on work on reduction of portion and plate size established through accreditation under the Soil Association Food for Life award by 2020, we will continue to do public education on food waste and cooking with leftovers.
 We will continue to buy non-standard vegetables and to maintain excellent food storage practices to ensure longest life of food used on campus.